poladinesh/poladinesh.github.io/CKA.md

 Kubelets:
 A Kubelet  on worker-node does the following tasks:
-a) registers the node
+1. registers the node
-b) creates the pods as suggested by scheduler
+2. creates the pods as suggested by scheduler
-c) maintain node and pods
+3. maintain node and pods
-d) report the status back to the kube-api-server
+4. report the status back to the kube-api-server

-kubelet is not installed by kubeadm
+Note: kubelet is not installed by kubeadm

 Kube-proxy: is a process that runs on each node in k8s cluster which takes care of the services to direct traffic to backend pods  which are behind the services.
 It does so by using the iptables rules
 In k8s architecture, a pod can communicate with another pod on a different node using a private-network which is pod-network.
 It is a internal virtual network that spans across the cluster

 Replicaset will consider the pods that are created before with the same label

-selector is the difference between replicaset and replication-controller.
+Selector is the difference between replicaset and replication-controller.
 Selector is mandatory while specifying a replicaset

 Namespaces:
 default: by default all resources are created here
 kube-system: namespace for kubernetes resources such as networking, dns, etc
 kube-public: resources in this namespaces are made available to everyone

 To connect to a service in another namespace, use the following: mysql.connect("db-service.dev.svc.cluster.local")

 syntax: service.namespace.subdomain.domain

 cluster.local -> default domain of the cluster svc -> subdomain for service dev -> namespace db-service -> service name
 The reason we can access services in different namespaces is because whenever services are created, services will have their dns entries create at kubernetes global level

 kubectl get pods --all-namespaces kubectl get namespaces kubectl get pods -n dev kubectl get pods

 create pods in different namespace kubectl create -f pod-definition.yaml --namespace=dev

 namespace attribute can be added in the metadata section of the pod definition, that way we dont have to add it on commandline
 ###################################
 #namespace-dev.yaml